-Each sector is identified, locate by an "block address" • track sector head cylinder
+Each sector is identified, locate by an "block address" • Position the head to proper track track sector head cylinder

-Position the h (seek time)
+(seek time)

-- Rotate to desired sector. (rotational delay) - Read or write data from/to disk to in the unit of sectors (e.g. 512B) Takes at least 5ms for each - Takes at least access
+- Rotate to desired sector. (rotational delay) - Read or write data from/to disk to in the unit of sectors (e.g. 512B) Takes at least 5ms for each - access